Skip to content

 LeftRight

-Russian tanker Anatoly Kolodkin docked at Havana on 31 March 2026 carrying roughly 730,000 barrels of crude oil — the equivalent of nine to ten days of Cuban demand.
-Russian Energy Minister Sergei Tsivilyov told an energy forum in Kazan that a second vessel was being loaded.
+The Russian tanker Anatoly Kolodkin docked in Havana on 31 March 2026 carrying around 730,000 barrels of crude, enough to cover nine or ten days of Cuban demand.
+Russia's energy minister said Moscow had loaded a second vessel.

 The UN Resident Coordinator in Cuba called April humanitarian needs acute, counting 96,000 pending surgeries and a million people dependent on water trucking.